Adipa-G/aws-experiments/grails-multi-app-docker-code-pipeline-example/Readme.md

 * Create a GitHub PAT (personal access token)
 * Open the secrets manager and create a new secret named `github-pat-token`
 * Create a new secret value with key `token` within the secret `github-pat-token` and store the GitHub PAT created as the value.
-* Create a new stack named `grails-app-pipeline-stack` (via Services -> Cloud Formation) using the `codepipeline/pipeline-stack.yaml` file.
+* Create a new stack named `grails-multi-apps-pipeline-stack` (via Services -> Cloud Formation) using the `codepipeline/pipeline-stack.yaml` file.
 * Open the code pipelines in the AWS management console and click on the `Release Change` button.
-* This will execute the pipeline and create a new stack with a Fargate cluster
+* This will execute the pipeline and create a new stack with a Fargate ECS cluster
-* A new stack named `grails-app-stack` will appear (check Services -> Cloud Formation)
+* A new stack named `grails-multi-apps-stack` will appear (check Services -> Cloud Formation)
-* When you open the new stack and view the `Oputputs` section, there is the URL for the new application
+* When you open the new stack and view the `Oputputs` section, there are URLs for each application
-* Test the URL in the browser and it'll render the application
+* Test each url in the browser and it'll render the application